-The University of Minnesota - Twin Cities is a Heart Safe Campus, with nearly 200 automated external defibrillators (AEDs) and more than 350 trained responders.
-CPR education on campus helps train or refresh the skills of more than 525 students and staff annually.
+The University of Minnesota - Twin Cities has over 300 automated external defibrillators (AEDs) and hundreds of students, staff and faculty trained in lay-rescuer CPR or higher.
+CPR education on campus helps train or refresh the skills of more than 500 students and staff annually.
 The campus also is located near post-sudden cardiac arrest facilities, like the East Bank Hospital - M Health Fairview University of Minnesota Medical Center.

-AEDs can be found in many academic buildings on campus.
-All UMPD police vehicles also carry an AED.
-Click on the link to view the locations of AEDs.
+AEDs can be found in many buildings on campus.
+Click on the link below to view the locations of AEDs.

 If you have an AED at your location and would like training on how to use it, as well as a demonstration of hands-only CPR, please contact UMEMS at email@example.com for assistance.
 This training lasts about 30 minutes, and is free of charge for University of Minnesota Twin Cities Campus locations.

 If you do not have an AED in your building or area, you may request one.
 While the AED annual budget is limited, we usually have sufficient funds to add a few AEDs to in-need facilities each year throughout the University of Minnesota system.